Alternatives to Filing for Bankruptcy Protection

 When your financial situation has become challenging because of unanticipated medical bills, the loss of a job, a divorce or for any other reason, one of your first thoughts can be to seek protection under the bankruptcy laws.
 That may be your best option—a bankruptcy filing will afford you the immediate protection of the automatic stay, which prevents your creditors from calling, writing or taking any action to collect a debt.
 But there are alternatives that may accomplish the same objectives without the long-term impact of a bankruptcy filing and there are state and federal laws that give you some protection to keep creditors from harassing you about an unpaid debt.
+Contact a bankruptcy attorney for alternatives to filing for bankruptcy protection.

 Try to Negotiate a New Payment Arrangement with Your Creditors